nightmareartist/rfc/README.md

 # Request for Comments (RFC)

 ## Outline
-Request for Comments (RFC) is a process available to anyone at Dreams to help identify and resolve the following challenges:
+Request for Comments (RFC) is a process available to anyone in the company to help identify and resolve the following challenges:

 - Primary Responsibility
 - Overall alignment